senacor/Tutorials-Microservices/README.md

 2. Offer a new REST endpoint that provides customer data (at least: customer by id and customer by last name).
 3. Test the new REST endpoint (with MockMVC and MockBean).

-### Stage 04.1 (optional) - HATEOAS (REST application architecture constraint)

-*Disclaimer: This stage is not implemented in code yet (you will not find a branch for this but you can do it on your own).*

-#### Goal
-You understand the concept of HATEOAS (Hypermedia as the Engine of Application State) and adapt your service accordingly.

-#### Tasks

-1. Follow the [spring tutorial on HATEOAS](https://spring.io/guides/gs/rest-hateoas/) to adapt your rest endpoint according to the pattern.
-2. Think about the design of your endpoints with respect to the HATEOAS pattern.

-### Stage 04.2 (optional) - Hystrix (Fault Tolerance)

-*Disclaimer: This stage is not implemented in code yet (you will not find a branch for this but you can do it on your own).*

-#### Goal
-You understand the concept of Netflix's Hystrix library and what you can do with it.
-You use the Circuit Breaker implementation of the Hystrix library to add a Circuit Breaker to your service.

-#### Tasks

-1. Follow the [spring tutorial on Circuit Breakers with Hystrix](https://spring.io/guides/gs/circuit-breaker/) to get an overview.
-Build in a circuit breaker into your customer service.
-2. Think about the design of your endpoints with respect to the Circuit Breaker pattern and other fault tolerance concepts.

 ### Stage 05 - Create a second service